 It can also track asteroids that are potentially hazardous to Earth.
 For example, asteroid 2007 DT103 was discovered by the Mt.
 Lemmon Survey (University of Arizona) on Feb.
 26, 2007.
 Goldstone ran a series of tests and observations through early August of that year, on this traveling rock.

 The different antenna stations at Goldstone are usually busy tracking and communicating with a variety of spacecraft.
 “These are some of the spacecraft we are tracking right now: The two Mars’ rovers - Spirit and Opportunity; the two Voyagers and the largest craft out there, Cassini, currently in orbit around Saturn,” said Karla Warner, outreach coordinator for the communication complex.
 (NASA's website states, "Cassini completed its initial four-year mission to explore the Saturn System in June 2008 and an extended Cassini Equinox Mission through 2010.
-Now [in 2014] the healthy spacecraft is working even more overtime on the Cassini Solstice Mission, seeking answers to new questions raised in Cassini’s first years at Saturn.")
+Now the healthy spacecraft is working even more overtime on the Cassini Solstice Mission, seeking answers to new questions raised in Cassini’s first years at Saturn.")

 “When the Cassini mission launched back in 1997, we knew of only 18 moons orbiting Saturn,” said Carl Murray, a Cassini imaging team scientist from Queen Mary, University of London.
 “Now, between Earth-based telescopes and Cassini we have more than tripled that number – and each and every new discovery adds another piece to the puzzle and becomes another new world to explore.”

 The 60th addition to the Saturnian system was discovered by Murray on May 30, 2007 and was affectionately, if temporarily, named “Frank, ” before earning its official name, "Anthe".
 (The count of Saturn's moons is now up to 63.)